Underlying Conditions and COVID-19

 - Chronic Inflammatory Demyelinating Polyneuropathy.

 It’s important to keep yourself healthy and to control your chronic conditions, especially now, as COVID-19 is mostly praying on the weak and vulnerable.
 Routine doctor visits and keeping up with medications will help to keep you safe from this ever-changing world of new health dangers.
-If you are feeling any chest pain, discomfort or illness, visit your nearest Surepoint Emergency Center.
+If you are feeling any chest pain, discomfort, or illness, visit your nearest ER.
 Your health is your most precious gift, so please take care of it!